desktop/desktop/docs/getting-started.md

 *Windows only*: Let python install into the default suggested path (`c:\Python27`), don't try to move it into Program Files or else you'll have to configure node-gyp manually with the path.

-### Certificates

-#### macOS

-1. Download the [`developer-id-cert.p12`](https://github.com/desktop/desktop-secrets/blob/master/developer-id-cert.p12) and then open it.
-1. Ask a member of the Desktop team for the password.
-1. Add it to your Keychain.

 ### OAuth Secret

 The OAuth secret is embedded in the app at build time using the `DESKTOP_OAUTH_CLIENT_SECRET` environment variable.
 The secret is needed only if you want to log in a new user using dev builds of the app.
 For day to day development it shouldn't be necessary.
 If you do need it, ask a member of the Desktop team.